INTRODUCTION TO MANTUA-MAKING: An 18th Century English Gown in Miniature

 - Follow step-by-step pre-recorded video instructions to assemble all of the pieces of an English Gown using 18th century tools, techniques, and methods.

-- Have four live group (25 people) Zoom Q&A sessions (one a week) with the instructor.
-Choice of Sundays at 3 pm EST or Tuesdays at 4pm EST starting February 7th.
+- Have four live group (25 people) Meet Q&A sessions (one a week) with the instructor.
+Choice of Tuesdays or Wednesdays at 4pm EDT.

 - Complete a half-size gown using skills which can be applied to future full-size projects.